kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 - Fetching the vendor secrets identified by the VolumeSnapshot object, if any.

-A Kubernetes client must provide an audience scoped authentication token in the ``authorization`` metadata value of each remote procedure call made to the service.
+A Kubernetes client must provide an audience scoped authentication token in the `security_token` field of every remote procedure call request message.
 The sidecar will use the
 [TokenReview API](https://kubernetes.io/docs/reference/kubernetes-api/authentication-resources/token-review-v1/)
 to validate this authentication token, using the audience string specified in the